“The days happen.”

 The second beginning for the cult detective series, Harry O. A few years ago, Warner Bros.’ unbeatable Archive Collection released Smile Jenny, You’re Dead, the 1974 pilot that finally sold the ABC network on David Janssen’s proposed detective series, Harry O.

 Co-starring a solid cast of pros including John Anderson, Howard Da Silva, Martin Gabel, Clu Gulager, Tim McIntire, Andrea Marcovicci, and little Jodie Foster, Smile Jenny, You’re Dead is a beautifully observed, low-key mystery/romance.
 It has a tone and pace quite unlike most of the detective smash-’em-ups that were popular on the tube in the early ’70s, featuring an agreeably different detective than you probably remember from that time period: Harry’s broke, broken in body, and busted in spirit.

-Click to purchase Smile Jenny, You’re Dead on DVD at Amazon.
+Click to order Smile Jenny, You’re Dead at Amazon.

 Your purchase helps pay the bills at this website!

 Every morning, Harry Orwell (David Janssen) wakes up with a grimace on his face, and it stays there all day.
 Why?
 Because this former police detective has a bullet lodged in his back.
 So…it’s either live with the constant pain, or risk an operation too close to his spine.
 Living in a small, ramshackle beachhouse in Santa Monica, Harry O supplements his disability checks with part-time private investigation work…but it’s still not enough to fix up his dilapidated boat, or even his car, which needs a $300 transmission overhaul.
 So Harry O takes the bus wherever he needs to go, because it gives a man “time to think.”